 Basically, you’ll be poking an etrog with cloves.
 If the cloves are very, very close together, you will limit etrog shrinkage, big-time.
 Ever seen an old etrog?
 I’ve got a 40 year naked etrog in the china cabinet (ask me why), and that baby is brick hard, charcoal-colored and tiny: about 1/4 of starting size.
 I’ve also got a 10 year-old etrog pomander, but shrinkage holds off at about 5/6 starting size because we loaded it with cloves.
 I admit, the elderly pomander doesn’t smell as clove-y as it did a decade ago, but a quick scuff with sandpaper brings it back to its duty.

-Adult: Your job is to poke the tar out of that etrog with a thick pin, safety pin, embroidery needle, bamboo skewer or some such tool of puncture.
+Adult: Your job is to poke the tar out of that etrog with a bamboo skewer, upholstery needle, sharpened pencil or some such tool of puncture.
 Test out a hole or two and push a clove into it.
 Once you’ve determined the right size hole, depth and distance between holes, keep poking.
 The goal is to cover all etrog peel with cloves.
 (See below for design options.)

 Do let your kid sniff the etrog as you pierce it: the more you poke, the more you release that heavenly smell.
 Pour cloves onto a plate and hand the job over to…